Nijman84/strava-stats-msrvc/README.md

 ## Scheduling (cron-in-a-container)

-OS-agnostic scheduler using a tiny Docker image.
+OS-agnostic scheduler using its own Docker image.
 It runs your flow daily at **05:00 Europe/London** and writes logs into the repo.

 **One-time start**
 ```bash